Jake-Verburgt/rcac-hpc-exchange/docs/week1/setup.md

 need to download anything extra to make sure we can run the UNIX commands.

-## Mac

-Mac users can run the **Terminal** program to open up a shell.
-Then type
-`bash` and hit enter to make sure you are using the correct shell.

 ## Linux

 Linux users can open up Gnome